thomas-2020/entirex-broker-metrics-exporter/README.md

 ### Broker

-The Broker mtrics are starting with `sag_etb` and have the label `broker`.
-A service metrics have the label `service`.
+The Broker metrics are starting with `sag_etb` and have the label `broker`.
+A service metric has additionally the label `service`.

 ```
 # HELP sag_etb_node_servers_active Number of active Broker Servers